True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

 As such, when you decide to launch a dispatching home business, you should know the ins and outs of this role already.
 You also need the following:

-Dispatcher license – Depending on where you’re located, your state may require you to have a high school diploma and obtain additional truck dispatching course.
+Dispatcher license – Depending on where you’re located, your state may require you to have a high school diploma and go through additional truck dispatching courses.

 Employer Identification Number (EIN) – All businesses in the U.S. require an EIN from the IRS.